To end homelessness in the United States.

 Length: 276 pages

-This bill was introduced on July 25, 2003, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 25, 2003, in a previous session of Congress, but it did not receive a vote.

 Jul 25, 2003